jacordero/ESA-audio-sentiment-analysis/docs/Testing.md

 # Testing
 To verify the correctness of the different software modules within the STERN audio module, this repository contains testing code.
-This testing code is mostly `TODO system tests?` implemented using PyTest 6.1.1.
+This testing code is mostly implemented using PyTest 6.1.1.
 It consists of several test cases, which check different aspects of the STERN audio module.
 The test cases are split into the following categories:

 - **Model Interface test cases**, which test whether the interfaces of the deep learning model used by the system conform to the specification
 - **Threshold test cases**, which test whether the performance and quality metrics of the deep learning model used by the system are above a set threshold